 Data: Choose from a 3GB data plan starting at $50 monthly, or a 9GB data plan starting at $60 monthly.

-Customers love: Customers find the Cingular Flip super easy to use, and love the on-screen menu as well.
-It’s very easy to text on, and we saw several comments about the excellent quality sound.
+What We Loved: Overall, we found the Cingular Flip IV super easy to use, and love the on-screen menu as well.
+It’s very easy to text on, and we saw several comments about the excellent sound quality.

-Customers aren’t so keen on: Some customers find the volume and camera controls rather fiddly to use, and the camera quality is ok for snapping quick pics, but nothing more.
+What We Didn’t: We found the volume and camera controls a bit cumbersome to use, and the camera quality is ok for snapping quick pics, but nothing more.

 The LG Exalt LTE from Verizon is a little pricier than some other flip phones.
 The sleek, modern looking body feels sturdy, and there are a couple of added features that will appeal to some seniors, namely a better camera, and speech-to-text.